Are you planning to open a salon and wondering what equipment you need?

 Does the Design Fit Your Salon Image?

 You should pick a styling station that fits the rest of your salon and your brand.
 You need to consider the overall appearance of your salon and how the styling stations fit naturally into that.
-Your client will also spend big part of their time in the styling station so you’ll want the experience to be good.
+Your client will also spend a big part of their time in the styling station, so you’ll want the experience to be good.